ajslater/picopt/README.md

 ### EPub

-EPub Books are zip files that often contain images.
+EPub Books are zip files that often contain images and picopt unpacks and repacks this format natively.
+Images within the epub are handled by other programs.
+EPub optimization is not turned on by default.

 ### CBZ & CBR

 Picopt uncompresses, optimizes and rezips [comic book archive files](https://en.wikipedia.org/wiki/Comic_book_archive).
-Be aware that CBR rar archives will be rezipped into CBZs instead of CBR.
+Be aware that CBR rar archives may only be rezipped into CBZs instead of CBR.
 Comic book archive optimization is not turned on by default to prevent surprises.

 ## <a name="install">Install</a>